transmission-labs/traffic-light/doc/src/route-planning/prototype-specification.md

   - stopping at give way junctions
   - without vehicles hitting each other
   - slowing down if the traffic becomes congested
+  - remove the vehicle when it's reached its destination
 - SHOULD
   - NOT magically accelerate to top speed when pulling away from a standstill

+### Telemetry
+- MUST stream the simulation data for each tick
+  - Location of all vehicles
+  - Routes of all vehicles
+  - Internal state of all vehicles

 ### Map
+- MUST be compliant with the latest version of the map specification (below).
-- MUST use a map provided in `traffic-light` format
+- MUST use a single map and pass the same map to all vehicles.
-  - TODO: map format spec
-- MUST pass the same map to all vehicles
+- MUST be able to detect and report errors on logical issues with the map

 ### Test cases

-_work in progress_
+#### Smoke tests
+1. Given a vehicle, with a starting point and destination, the vehicle takes the obviously best route.
+2. Blocking the obviously best route with congestion causes the vehicle to re-route along what would be an obviously worse route but has now become better.

 ### Visualisation